 Once you’ve chosen the best quote for you, you can buy it via Gabi’s website without having to fill out additional forms.
 This is possible because the Gabi Personal Insurance Agency, the company behind the Gabi tool, is a licensed insurance agent.

-Gabi finds savings for 7 in 10 customers, on average, and those customers save an average of $720, according to the company.
+Gabi finds savings for 7 in 10 customers, and those customers save an average of $720, according to the company.

-To learn about Money Talks News founder Stacy Johnson’s experience with Gabi, check out “How I Saved $546 on Car Insurance Without a Single Phone Call.”
+To learn about Money Talks News founder Stacy Johnson’s experience with Gabi, check out “How I Found $546 in Car Insurance Savings in Under 10 Minutes.”